bruce691/bitcoinpages-wallet/README.md

-# btcp-wallet
+# bitcoinpages-wallet

-> A BTC/BTC Javascript wallet
+> A BTC/LTC Javascript wallet
+This is a WIP part of my personnal Bitcoin toolbox.
+The project if working on top of SparkJava microframework backend, a set of Bitcoin nodes and ElectrumX nodes setup on a Kubernetes engine.

 ## Build Setup